Video game console: Handheld game console

 Handheld game consoles are devices that typically include a built-in screen and game controller in their case, and contain a rechargeable battery or battery compartment.
 This allows the unit to be carried around and played anywhere, in contrast to a home game console.
 Examples include the Game Boy, the PlayStation Portable, and the Nintendo 3DS.

 Hybrid video game console

-Hybrid video game consoles are devices that can be used either as a handheld or as a home console.
-They have either a wired connection or docking station that connects the console unit to a television screen and fixed power source, and the potential to use a separate controller.
-However, they can also be used as a handheld.
-While prior handhelds like the Sega Nomad and PlayStation Portable, or home consoles such as the Wii U, have had these features, some consider the Nintendo Switch to be the first true hybrid console.
+Hybrid video game consoles are devices that combine the functionality of both a handheld and a home console.
+In addition to handheld consoles, they generally also have either a wired connection or docking station that connects the console unit to a television screen.
+The consoles can be used as separate controllers only and be played during wired battery charging.

+Handhelds include the Sega Nomad, PlayStation Portable (model PSP-2000 onward), and Nvidia's Shield Portable and Shield Tablet, as well as home consoles such as the Wii U have hybrid features.
+The Nintendo Switch, a console with detachable controllers called Joy-Con, popularized the hybrid term and is considered by some to be the first truly hybrid console.